IIHIHIKII/ZenIP-private/ZenIP-000.md

 ### ZenIP Comments

-Comments from the community on the ZenIP should occur on the Horizen Community Forum **ADD LINK** and the comment fields of the pull requests in any open ZenIPs.
+Comments from the community on the ZenIP should occur on the [Horizen Community Forum](https://forum.horizen.global) and the comment fields of the pull requests in any open ZenIPs.
 Editors will use these sources to judge rough consensus.